chmarti1/lab/README.md

 int close_config(         DEVCONF* dconf,
                 const unsigned int devnum)
 ```
 `close_config` closes a connection to the device described in the `devnum` element of the `dconf` array.
+If a ringbuffer is still allocated to the device, it is freed, so it is important NOT to call `close_config` before data is read from the buffer.
 The function returns either `LCONF_ERROR` or `LCONF_NOERR` depending on whether an error was raised during execution.

 ```C
 int upload_config(        DEVCONF* dconf,